muditbhargava66/High-Frequency-Trading-FPGA-System/README.md

             |- tb_order_matching_engine.v
             |- tb_tcp_ip_stack.v
             |- tb_custom_ip_core.v
+            |- tb_risk_management.v
             |- tb_top_level.v
    |- hft_fpga_system.xpr
 ```

-## Architecture
+## System Overview
-The High-Frequency Trading FPGA System consists of the following key components:
+The High-Frequency Trading FPGA System is built on a modular architecture that allows for seamless integration of various components.
+The system consists of the following key modules:

 - **TCP/IP Stack**: Implements the TCP/IP protocol for reliable communication with the trading infrastructure.
+It includes the Ethernet layer, IP layer, and TCP layer.
 - **Order Matching Engine**: Performs real-time matching of buy and sell orders based on price-time priority.
+It supports advanced order types and multiple execution strategies.
 - **Custom IP Core**: Accelerates specific processing tasks related to financial data.
-- **Ethernet Layer**: Handles the Ethernet packet transmission and reception.
-- **IP Layer**: Implements the Internet Protocol (IP) for packet routing and addressing.
-- **TCP Layer**: Provides reliable, connection-oriented communication using the Transmission Control Protocol (TCP).
+It can be customized based on specific algorithmic trading requirements.
+- **Risk Management Module**: Validates trades and monitors positions to ensure compliance with risk limits and regulations.
 - **AXI Stream Interfaces**: Enables seamless integration of custom IP cores with the rest of the system.

-The system is designed with a modular architecture, allowing for easy customization and extension based on specific requirements.
+## Architecture
+The architecture of the High-Frequency Trading FPGA System is designed to optimize for low latency and high throughput.
+The system utilizes a pipelined architecture to achieve maximum performance.

+The data flow begins with the receipt of Ethernet packets through the Ethernet layer.
+The packets are then processed by the IP layer and forwarded to the TCP layer.
+The TCP layer ensures reliable, connection-oriented communication and passes the data to the order matching engine.

+The order matching engine receives orders from the TCP layer and performs real-time matching based on the specified order types and execution strategies.
+The matched trades are then sent back to the TCP layer for transmission to the trading infrastructure.

+The custom IP core can be integrated into the system using AXI Stream interfaces.
+It can perform specialized processing tasks on financial data to accelerate trading algorithms.

+The risk management module monitors the trades and positions to ensure compliance with predefined risk limits.
+It validates trades before execution and provides real-time position monitoring.

 ## Getting Started